hdevilbiss/freeCodeCampJS/Functional Programming/README.md

 >  If `compareFunction(a,b)` returns a value greater than 0 for two elements `a` and `b`, then `b` will come before `a`.
 If `compareFunction(a,b)` returns a value equal to 0 for two elements `a` and `b`, then `a` and `b` will remain unchanged.

+### Split

+The `split` method is a String method which returns an array containing split pieces of the calling string.
+The `split` method expects an argument which can be a literal delimiter or a regular expression to match a variety of delimiters.

+Because strings are immutable in JavaScript, the `split` method does not mutate its parameter.